LoyolaChicagoCS/gradhandbook/source/regulations.rst

 In case the URL changes, it should be listed on the Graduate School Forms page under Late Application for Graduation.

+.. old
     If your last course is a CSIS/business course in Winter Quarter, register for Spring graduation, even though Winter Quarter courses are listed under Fall semester in LOCUS.
 Of course you will not really graduate until after Winter Quarter courses end in February.

 **Graduation Ceremonies are only in May**:  If you have only *one* course left for summer, you can ask to participate in the *previous* May graduation.
 This